Lookout Mountain Air Force Station

+History

 1947–1960

 Beginning with Trinity, the first nuclear test in 1945, there was a need to document nuclear testing with still and motion picture photography.
 The film was needed for the study and understanding of the behavior of nuclear weapons.
 In 1946, in support of Operation Crossroads, the first atomic bomb test in the Pacific, the joint task force conducting the test had assembled a provisional photographic unit of still and motion picture photographers to document the test.
-Most of these photographers were part of a small detachment of the 1st Motion Picture Unit from Long Island, New York.
+Most of these photographers were part of a small detachment of the First Motion Picture Unit from Long Island, New York.

+The 1st Motion Picture Unit ran from 1942–1945.
+A new 1st Motion Picture Unit was opened in Astoria, Queens, in 1947 with a detachment in Los Angeles.
+This would later be redesignated as the 4201st Motion Picture Squadron before closing in 1949.
+The Los Angeles detachment would then become the 4881st Motion Picture Unit under the Air Proving Ground.

-At the conclusion of Operation Crossroads, it was determined that a permanent photographic unit, providing specialized photography and sound recording, should be established, trained and equipped to obtain scientific, technical and documentary photography of atomic bomb tests.
-Brigadier General P.T.
-Cullen, who had commanded the Air Photo Unit on Operation Crossroads, was directed to find a site in the Los Angeles area suitable for the accomplishment of motion picture documentation of Joint Task Force 7 (JTF-7), Operation Sandstone.
+After Operation Crossroads, it was determined that a permanent photographic unit, providing specialized photography and sound recording, should be established, trained and equipped to obtain scientific, technical and documentary photography of atomic bomb tests.
+Brigadier General P. T. Cullen, who had commanded the Air Photo Unit on Operation Crossroads, was directed to find a site in the Los Angeles area suitable for the accomplishment of motion picture documentation of Joint Task Force 7 (JTF-7), Operation Sandstone.